lottagrandpa/Sorting-Hat-iOS-Application/README.md

-Harry Potter - The sorting App
+Harry Potter : The Sorting Hat App
 ===============================
-The version of my xcode is built on V11.3 iphone8.
+The version of xcode is built on V11.3 iphone8.

 Database
 -----------